 During his jail term, Sanjay Dutt said his wife Maanayata suffered more than him.
 "I think she was suffering more as she had to be at home...bring up kids..look after them, take decisions.
 I was in jail," he said.

 Sanjay Dutt is now content in his life and is leading a happy life and this picture is proof enough!
 Pictured: Sanjay Dutt with his daughter Trishala, wife Maanayata Dutt and kids Shahraan and Iqra.

-As his next big multi-starrer release Kalank hits theatres today, we take a look at some of the candid pictures of Sanjay Dutt from his personal album.
+As Sanjay Dutt's Prassthanam hit theatres today - September 20, we take a look at some of the candid pictures of the actor from his personal album.

 Sign up for all the latest news, top galleries and trending videos from Mid-day.comSubscribe